thequietex/My-Web3-experience/README.md

-# THE-EXCEL-OLIVA
+# My views on Web3 and Blockchain
-I write about what interests me as we build a smart world!
+I write about what interests me as we build a smart world  within the web3 framework!